 - What is the expected process for the app to recover data directly affected by a failed connection?

 Regression Mobile Test Cases For Application

 - Check for possible side effects after changes are launched

-Conducting Functional Testing for Mobile applications is the fundamental activity to be performed in order to assess that each and every feature in the application is responsive and working as expected.
+Conducting Functional Testing for Mobile applications is the fundamental activity to assess that every feature in the application is responsive and working as expected.